Security-Onion-Solutions/securityonion-docs/hardware.rst

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.

-Master server with local log storage
+Management server with local log storage
 ------------------------------------

-In an enterprise distributed deployment, a master server will store logs from itself and forward nodes.
+In an enterprise distributed deployment, a management server will store logs from itself and forward nodes.
 It can also act as a syslog destination for other log sources to be indexed into Elasticsearch.
-An enterprise master server should have 8 CPU cores at a minimum, 16-128GB RAM, and enough disk space (multiple terabytes recommended) to meet your retention requirements.
+An enterprise management server should have 8 CPU cores at a minimum, 16-128GB RAM, and enough disk space (multiple terabytes recommended) to meet your retention requirements.

 - CPU: Used to parse incoming events, index incoming events, search metadata.
 As consumption of data and events increases, more CPU will be required.
 - RAM: Used for Logstash, Elasticsearch, and disk cache for Lucene.
 The amount of available RAM will directly impact search speeds and reliability.